 His professional military education includes the Harvard University Program for Senior Executives for National and International Security, Marshall Center Senior Executive Seminar in Garmisch, Germany; NATO Defense College General and Flag Officer Course, Rome, Italy; National Defense University’s Capstone Course and the Logtech Executive Course.

 He currently serves as a board member for the Toys4Tots Foundation.
-He also serves on the Veterans Administration Advisory Council for Minority Veterans and the Reserve Forces Policy Board.
+He also serves as an adviser for Veterans Bridge Home, and has previously served on the Veterans Administration Advisory Council for Minority Veterans and as a Trustee for St. Augustine’s University.

-He and his wife of 36 years have 3 adult children and one grandson.
+He and his wife of 39 years have 3 adult children and 4 grandchildren.